-3.3.
+3.2.
 St Leonards and Crows Nest 2036 Plan

 The NSW planning system is strategically focused, with higher order plans setting strategic directions which are given effect through local plans.
-The purpose of this planning proposal is to give effect to the 2036 Plan) The 2036 Plan creates a vision for growth based upon the characteristics of the area, including access and proximity to centres and services, availability of infrastructure and investment in new infrastructure and local amenity.
-Further analysis is provided at Section 7.2.2.
+The purpose of this planning proposal is to give effect to the 2036 Plan.
+The 2036 Plan creates a vision for growth based upon the characteristics of the area, including access and proximity to centres and services, availability of infrastructure and investment in new infrastructure and local amenity.
+Further analysis is provided at Section 0.

-3.4.
+3.3.
 Development Approvals and Planning Proposals

-There are currently five planning proposals being considering by the Department within the St Leonards and Crows Nest Planned Precinct.
+There are currently four planning proposals being considering by the Department within the St Leonards and Crows Nest Planned Precinct.
 These are predominately located around the St Leonards Station and the new Crows Nest Metro Station location.
-Details of these planning proposals are set out in Appendix H.